Breathe in, breathe out. Clear your mind.

 The co-founders had a handful of employees and no investments.
 But, the competition fueled them.
 Acton Smith yielded his position as Mind Candy CEO and joined Tew in California.
 The two friends split the company 50-50 and went all in.

 With both of them onboard and a promising idea, still, investors weren't interested.
 Why pay for meditation guides when they're available for free on YouTube?
 And the nonbelievers had a point.
 But, things were about to change.

-The co-founders have said that Calm was moments away from disappearing.
+The co-founders have said that the Calm app was moments away from disappearing.
 So, they did everything possible to reduce costs, looking at all expenses with a magnifying glass.
 But that wasn't the most crucial move.

 Acton Smith and Tew wanted to prove that Calm was profitable.
 Plus, they needed the money.
 So, even with a flailing idea, they raised the subscription prices.
 Talk about a courageous move.
 And, guess what?
 It worked.